hyacinp/comp590-assignment2/README.md

-# Explaining my design rationale for solving the Dining Philosophers Problem
+# Explaining My Design Rationale For Solving the Dining Philosophers Problem

 ## Features and Structure Used